-Memorandums of understanding have been established between the Texas A&M International University, CSON and clinical practice facilities.
-Clinical practice facilities consist of inpatient facilities/hospitals, long term care facilities and community-based settings for nursing students to complete their clinical hours of practice.
-These memorandums of understanding imply the CSON will adhere to the clinical facility policies and procedures at all times.
+Memorandums of understanding will be established between the Texas A&M International University, CSON and clinical practice facilities.
+Clinical practice facilities consist of inpatient facilities/hospitals, long term care facilities and community based settings for nursing students to complete their clinical hours of practice.
 A listing of these facilities is available upon request from the College of Nursing and Health Sciences (CONHS) Administrative office.